 When can I pickup my mail?
 What are your hours?

-Students have access to their mail during the hours of 9 a.m. - 6 p.m.
-US mail is distributed to the mailboxes by noon Monday - Friday.
+The US mail is distributed to the mailboxes by noon Monday-Friday.
 Mail distribution may be delayed on Mondays, and following holidays or official school closings, as the volume of incoming mail is much greater.
-Campus mail is distributed throughout the day, as it is received.
+Campus mail is distributed to departments throughout the day, as it is received.

 What is my mailbox number and combination?